Raathigesh/Raathigesh.github.io/_posts/2014-08-31-Simple Introduction to Generics in C#.md

 Generics in C# gives the ability to write type independent code rather than allowing a class or method to work with only a specific type.

-Let's consider a scenario where we have to consume a REST service and serialize the response to a defined object.
+Let's consider a scenario where we have to consume a REST service and Deserialize the response to a defined object.
 The code would be something similar to below.

 {% highlight C# %}